Detecting anomalies with DataMiner

 While this is already a great improvement, the third major alarm could be considered less severe than the other three, as a lot of other cable modems are already offline when the jump happens.
 When you hover the mouse pointer over the change point, you will see that the parameter jumps from around 300 to around 385 at that point, representing an increase of around 28%, while the first, second, and fourth jump represent increases of around 38%, 35%, and 33%, respectively.
 This means that the alarm monitoring could be further refined, so that only a minor alarm is generated for the third jump.

-4. Click the trend icon the trend icon next to the parameter.
+Click the trend icon next to the parameter.

 You should now indeed see major alarms for the first, second, and fourth jump, and a minor alarm for the third jump.